oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ## VDSM Changes

 *   Enrich the migrate verb with:
-    -   **enableDowntimeThread**: since it will be handled by engine policy, a possibility to enable/disable the downtime thread
+    -   **enableDowntimeThread**: since it will be handled by engine policy, a possibility to enable/disable the downtime thread.
+Optional argument, default: true
-    -   **migrationProgressTimeout**: migration parameter and consider it as a hard limit (the timeout after which VDSM aborts migration even no other commands from engine arrives.
-This acts as a hard limit which will abort the migration in case the connection between engine and VDSM is lost for a long time so the engine policies will not apply)
+    -   **migrationProgressTimeout**: a hard limit of migration progress (the timeout after which VDSM aborts migration even no other commands from engine arrives.
+This acts as a hard limit which will abort the migration in case the connection between engine and VDSM is lost for a long time so the engine policies will not apply).
+Optional argument, default: migration_progress_timeout from conf
-    -   **downtime**: initial downtime
+    -   **downtime**: initial downtime.
+Optional argument, default: DowntimeThread.
+Can be set only if the enableDowntimeThread is false
-    -   **stallingLimit**: initial value (if the migration will be stalling for this amount of time, VDSM will send an event to which the engine will listen to)
+    -   **stallingLimit**: initial value (if the migration will be stalling for this amount of time, VDSM will send an event to which the engine will listen to).
+Optional argument, default: 0 (e.g. disabled)

 <!-- -->